franckalbinet/iot-smr3128-ictp/labs/lorawan-nano-gateway.md

 ## Exercises

-**Tip 1:**
-The payload received from your device often need to be decoded (from bytes to whatever you want):
+**Tip 1: The payload received from your device often need to be decoded (from bytes to whatever you want)**

 ![img/ttn-payload.png](http://i.imgur.com/LUNPjJL.png)